 The reach of Pruitt Creek within the Project Site does not provide suitable breeding habitat for federally listed CRLF because the creek goes dry in the summer and is not expected to support egg maturation, larval development, and metamorphosis before the stream dries.
 Pruitt Creek may provide dispersal habitat for CRLF during periods of wet weather.
 Given the surrounding urban habitat and vineyards, CRLF upland dispersal is unlikely.
-The Project Site is not within designated critical habitat for this species and the closest CNDDB occurrence is 9.5 miles south from the Project Site (Appendix G-1).
+The Project Site is not within designated critical habitat for this species and there are no recorded CNDDB occurrences of CRLF within 3 miles of the Project Site (Appendix G-1).

 Although unlikely, if CRLF were to be present at the time of construction of Alternative A, construction-related activities have the potential to cause CRLF mortality, which would be a potentially significant adverse effect.
-Potential adverse effects to CRLF would be avoided or minimized to less-than-significant levels with implementation of the mitigation measures identified in Section 4, which include a preconstruction survey, silt fencing, and worker awareness training.
+Potential adverse effects to CRLF would be avoided or minimized to less-than-significant levels with implementation of BMPs in Table 2.1-3 and mitigation measures identified in Section 4, which include a preconstruction survey, silt fencing, and worker awareness training.
+Worker awareness training would ensure that construction workers are aware of the potential for impacts and that workers know proper notification and avoidance procedures.
+Pre-construction surveys would ensure that any CRLF onsite are identified and, if present, further measures are taken in cooperation with resource agencies to avoid take.